* Methuen Choice Community Power Supply Program

 The City of Methuen developed the Aggregation Plan in compliance with Massachusetts law regarding public aggregation of electric consumers.
 It contains required information on the structure, operations, services, funding, and policies of the City’s Plan.
 The Plan has been developed in consultation with the City’s municipal aggregation consultant, Colonial Power Group, Inc. (CPG) and the Massachusetts Department of Energy Resources (DOER).

 The purpose of this Plan is to represent consumer interests in competitive markets for electricity.
 It seeks to aggregate consumers in the City to negotiate rates for power supply.
 It brings together the buying power of more than 51,000 consumers.
 Furthermore, the City seeks to take greater control of its energy options, including enhancing the ability to pursue price stability, savings opportunities and the amount of renewable energy procured.
 However, savings cannot be guaranteed.
 Participation is voluntary for each consumer.
 Consumers have the opportunity to decline service provided through the Plan and to choose any Competitive Supplier they wish.
 The City has distributed this Plan for public review prior to submitting it to the Massachusetts Department of Public Utilities (DPU).

 Basic Service rates change twice a year or more, depending on rate class.
 As a result, the aggregation rate may not always be lower than the Basic Service rate.
 The goal of the aggregation is to deliver savings over the life of the Program against National Grid Basic Service.
 However, such savings and future savings cannot be guaranteed.

 Click Here to read the City of Methuen’s Aggregation Plan.
-An original hardcopy of the Plan is also available at the City Clerk’s office.
+An original hardcopy of the Plan and filing documents with the MA Department of Public Utilities (DPU) are also available for review at the City Clerk’s Office.